This site was created at His request and is dedicated to His Teachings.

 arjava — simplicity, lack of arrogance;

-hri — lowliness of mind, and also a lack of: self-admiration, self-pride because of one’s actual achievements, and conceit — self-praise on account of one’s imaginary virtues.
+hri — lowliness of mind, also a lack of: self-admiration, self-pride because of one’s actual achievements, and conceit — self-praise on account of one’s imaginary virtues.

 Asana

 In this context, the word asana means a posture, a steady position of the body.
-There are special methods of working with the body in order to prepare it for further stages of the spiritual work.
+There are special methods of working with the body in order to prepare it for further stages of spiritual work.
 Systems of asanas and other exercises of this stage of work are collectively called hatha yoga.
-They also help one to acquire the skills of initial concentration and provide the entry-level development of the energy structures of the organism.
+They also help one acquire the initial skills of concentration and provide the entry-level development of the energy structures of the organism.

 The best time for doing asanas is early morning — approximately 4-5 a.m.

-To do shavasana, lie down on the back with your eyes closed.
-Make sure you feel comfortable in this position.
-Nothing should distract you.
-Relax the body starting from the toes.
-Imagine that a vertical plane — like a glass wall — starts moving through your body from the toes to the head, leaving no tension behind.
-Feeling of all parts of the body that are behind the plane disappears.
-Alienate them by saying mentally: ‘This is not mine, this is not mine!…’ If a feeling of some parts behind the plane reappears — move the plane through this section once again.
-After the plane has passed the head, you can experience the following states:
+We on the back and make sure that we feel comfortable.
+Nothing should distract us.
+Then we begin to relax the body starting with the toes.
+One may imagine a plane perpendicular to the axis of the body — like a glass wall — and move it through the body from the toes to the head; behind this surface no tension remains.
+Let us feel that we lose any sensation of those parts of the body behind this plane.
+We alienate them, saying mentally: “This is not mine!
+This is not mine!…” If we regain sensation of any part of the body, we move the plane through this section once again.
+After the plane has passed through the head, we may experience the following states:

 Pranayama